-Will my new dentures in Bishop’s Stortford ever feel normal?
+Will my new dentures from Hockerill Dental ever feel normal?

 Yes!
-Although it can take several weeks for your dentures to settle in, over time they will feel as normal as your natural teeth during wear time.
+Although it can take several weeks after your visit to Bishop’s Storford for your dentures to settle in, over time they will feel as normal as your natural teeth during wear time.
 Thanks to modern materials, today’s prosthetics look and feel much more natural than dentures of the past.